-- Epinephrine and norepinephrine are related to alert systems and are involved in anxiety states.
+- Epinephrine and norepinephrine are related to alert systems and intervene in states of anxiety.

-- GABA regulates restless states and reduces anxiety and stress.
+- GABA regulates states of restlessness and reduces distress and stress.

 - Acetylcholine is involved in memory processes.

-Furthermore, vitamin B6 aids in the absorption of B12, which is one of the determining vitamins for cognitive development.
+In addition, vitamin B6 helps in the absorption of B12, which is one of the determining vitamins for cognitive development.
 Vitamin B6 deficiency helps the appearance of problems such as obsessions or depression.

 It also affects emotional imbalance in general and sleep difficulties.
 It is present in foods such as wheat germ, rice, potatoes, turkey, beef, chicken, lamb, eggs, milk and dairy products, pork, seafood, lentils, peppers and nuts, among others.

-This is another of the B vitamins that, together with B6 and B12, benefit from red blood cell concretion.
-This helps the oxygen transport to be faster and, therefore, facilitates the proper functioning of the brain.
+This is another of the B vitamins that, together with B6 and B12, benefit the concrecionan of red blood cells.
+This helps to make the transport of oxygen faster and facilitates, therefore, the proper functioning of the brain.